Employers

 Benefits to Employers

-- Reduce turnover costs with a talent pool that tends to stay with an employer longer
+- Reduce turnover costs with employees who tend to stay on the job longer

-- Create more efficient work processes, as evidenced by such companies as Walgreens and A&F Woods Company, which implemented accommodations for their workers with disabilities and experienced an overall increase in productivity
+- Create more efficient work processes, like Walgreens and A&F Woods Company did when they provided accommodations for their workers with disabilities and experienced an overall increase in productivity

 Employers Agree